nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## FAQ

+**Q**: The application does not start even after double-clicking the JAR file?<br>
+**A**: Please ensure that you have a Java version 1.8.0_60 or later installed in your system.

+**Q**: Q: How do I check the current Java version installed on my PC?<br>
+**A**: Press the windows (or start menu) button, and type ‘About Java’, hit enter.
+There will be a pop-up (as illustrated in Figure 2) indicating the current Java version on your PC.

 **Q**: How do I transfer my data to another computer?<br>
 **A**: Install the application in the other computer and overwrite the empty data file it creates with
        the file that contains the data of your previous RubyTask folder.